AHC Annual Membership Program

 Training and education: The AHC provides training and educational opportunities for its members, which can help improve disaster response and resilience capabilities.

-Research & Grants: AHC members become aware of federal research project opportunities and grants that can turn into funded projects, partnerships, and initiatives.
+Research & Grants: AHC members become aware of federal grant project opportunities that can turn into funded projects, partnerships, and initiatives.
 They can collaborate on implementing the projects and putting the research into operation.

 Operational Situational Awareness: When disaster strikes, AHC members share information among themselves via the AHC's Sensitive Information Sharing Environment (SISE), a FIOA protected, safe environment, that supports trusted crowdsourcing of operational information between 100+ organization in government & industry.